thinkbiosolution/Medical-Permissions/README.md

   }
 ```

-CROs can also see the number of patients currently staying within a given time range:
+CROs can also see the number of patients currently staying within a given time range.
+Since records cannot be accessed until a patient provides their name, and dates are associated with ethereum addresses, the time range is essentially private since patients cannot be mapped to their current stay until they provide their name.

 ```javascript
 /// @dev Allows a Hospital to view the number of patients on a given date range.
 /// @param from Starting date